AdobeDocs/adobeio-codelabs-custom-events/README.md

 In this lab, you will learn how to use I/O Events SDK:
 * Register a provider
 * Register the event metadata
-* Ensure that these events are published to Adobe I/O events in cloud events format
+* Ensure that these events are published to Adobe I/O events
 * Register a webhook / journalling endpoint to comsume event